maticzav/emma-cli/README.md

 ## Overview

 Emma is a command line assistant which helps you search and install packages more efficiently.
-Algolia's responsive and interactive features gives you the information you need to find the right package.
+Algolia's responsive and interactive features gives you the information you need to find the right package, while [npm-suggestions](https://github.com/JureSotosek/npm-suggestions) make it quicker then ever to find the packages you need.

 ## Features

 - **Extremely fast:** Search all the packages from NPM and Yarn using your terminal.
+- **Suggestions:** Get packages selected based on the ones you have already selected.
 - **Build the stack:** Search for multiple packages and install them with one keystroke.
 - **Automatic tool detection:** Detects whether it should use Yarn or NPM, out of the box.